todayispotato/pygrunn.org/README.md

 Setting up a development environment
 ------------------------------------

-* pip install pelican
+* pip install pelican (3.5.0 at this point in time)
-* Install the template: `pelican-themes -i pygrunn`
 * Start the development server: `./develop_server.sh start`
-* When you change the template you need to reinstall it: `pelican-themes -r pygrunn; pelican-themes -i pygrunn`
 * 'make devserver' will run the devserver while automatically regenating all files upon changes.